pieman3000/dronebyelaw/england/hertfordshire/east-hertfordshire-district-council.md

 ## CAP722C

-Was CAP722C reviewed by the Council (if asked on the FOI): Yes / No
+Was CAP722C reviewed by the Council (if asked on the FOI): No

 ## What Do They Know